-Item ${f Weight}$ Date
+Item Weight Date

+Class participation During class time

-Report 10% During class time
+Reports 10% During class time

-Six Exercises 10% each Check the assignment description for the dates
+Six Exercises 10%each Check the assignment description for the dates

-Exam period
+Exam 25% Exam period

-The final exam constitutes 30% of the final mark.
+The final exam constitutes 25% of the final mark.
 You must achieve a mark of at least 30% on the final exam to pass the course.